Gangster (franchise): D (2005)

 Deshu (Randeep Hooda) is a mechanic in Dubai, who has come home after his mother's death.
 His father is a dry, gruff police constable.
 Deshu unwittingly becomes a witness to a murder, when Mangli Bhai's goons chase a man, burst into his chawl, and proceed to kill the man right there.
 Roughened up by the police to act as a witness, and threatened by the goons to not do so, Deshu keeps his mouth shut.
 Later, he joins a rival gang (Hashim Bhai's), and proceeds to kill Mangli.
 Little by little, with his bravery and intelligence he manages to become Bhai's right-hand man, much to the dismay of his two sons, Muqarram and Shabbir.

 Slowly, he becomes the most important member of the gang.
 Once, a secretary from a film-actress gives him the contract of pulling out her of a trouble of being harassed by a male colleague.
 The actress, impressed by Deshu's attitude, later becomes his girlfriend.

 The rest of the film chronicles his take-over of the gang when Bhai, bending to his son's wishes, allows an unwarranted attack on Deshu and his faithful lieutenant Raghav.
 Raghav is killed with his girlfriend, but Deshu survives the attack.
 He takes on the gang and kills Bhai's sons, but does not kill Hashim.
 He does this not out of any generosity, but purposely to take the sweet revenge as he knows that Bhai is not in a position to harm him.
 The film ends with Deshu, having crowned himself underworld king, dreaming of forming the "D" company and running it as a well-tuned machine from outside India's borders.

 Satya 2 (2013)

-Satya 2 will revolve around a young man name Satya, a man without a past, who comes to the city envisions the rebirth of his company.
+Satya 2 revolves around a young man name Satya, a man without a past, who comes to the city envisions the rebirth of his company.
 By the year 2013, Mumbai underworld was erased by Mumbai police.